 IN HIS EPIC, THREE-VOLUME Burnham’s Celestial Handbook, the astronomer Robert Burnham, Jr., proposes the following metric:

-Let one astronomical unit (the mean Earth-Sun distance) equal 12 inches.
-On that same scale, one light-year (63,000 astronomical units) equals one mile; in our model, that puts Alpha Centauri, our closest stellar neighbor, just over four miles away.
+Let one astronomical unit (the mean Earth-Sun distance) equal one inch.
+On that same scale, one light-year, or 63,360 astronomical units, equals one mile; in our model, that puts Alpha Centauri, our closest stellar neighbor, just over four miles away.

 See how big space is?
 But let’s go further.

-And if your mind is still insufficiently blown, think on this: Except for a handful of relatively close six-rayed stars, every smudge of light you see in Fig. 1 is a galaxy.
+And if your mind is still insufficiently blown, think on this: Except for a handful of relatively close six-rayed stars, the smudges of light you see in Fig. 1 are all galaxies.

 Contemplating such vasty depths may challenge our sanity.
 But I also think such a meditation is good for the perspective.

 Because in all that unending emptiness, there is only one of each of us: unique, ephemeral, irreplaceable.
-Enjoy yourself if and while you can — and don’t forget to brush your teeth.
+Enjoy yourself if and while you can — and don’t forget to floss.